Ashcombe Primary School

 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
 It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.

 Professionals in all agencies, individuals and groups from the wider communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-There are a range of potential risk indicators which may indicate that a girl may be subjected to FGM or that she may have suffered FGM.
-These are detailed in the Multi-agency statutory guidance on female genital mutilation issued by the home office.
+There are a range of potential risk indicators which are detailed in the Multi-agency statutory guidance on female genital mutilation issued by the home office.